dwyl/home/README.md

 of the [business] plan over the years, yet some aspects remained unclear to key stakeholders.
 When the message is unclear,
-it is the duty of the creator
-of that message - _not the receiver_ - to clarify it.
+it is the duty of the creator/transmitter of that message - _not the receiver_ - to clarify it.

 ## Family Friendly? 🤷‍♀️